runtimeverification/imp-semantics/README.md

 We have prepared a docker image that allows both using `kimp` as-is and hacking on it.
 Use the following to start a container with an interactive shell:

 ```
+docker run --rm -it -v "$PWD":/home/k-user/workspace -u $(id -u):$(id -g) geo2a/bob24:latest /bin/bash
 ```

+This command will download the docker image and mount the current working directory under `~/workspace`.
+You will have write access to the examples from within the container.

 If everything is up and running, feel free to jump straight to the `Usage` section below.
 If you don't want to use `docker`, read the next section to build `kimp` manually.